spencerthayer/2024-Election-Polling-Analysis/readme.md

 This Python project is designed to fetch, process, and analyze presidential polling data, providing a comprehensive and nuanced assessment of the current electoral landscape.
 It consists of several main scripts:

 - **`analysis.py`**: The core script responsible for data fetching, processing, and applying various weighting mechanisms to adjust poll results.
-- **`states.py`**: A script that scrapes state-specific electoral data from the [270 To Win](https://www.270towin.com/) website, enhancing the analysis with state-level insights.
+- **`states.py`**: A script that scrapes state-specific electoral data from both the [270 To Win](https://www.270towin.com/) website and [FiveThirtyEight](https://projects.fivethirtyeight.com/), enhancing the analysis with state-level insights.
 - **`app.py`**: A Streamlit application that provides an interactive user interface for visualizing results and adjusting configuration parameters dynamically.
 - **`config.py`**: A configuration file containing adjustable parameters that control the behavior of the analysis.